 The funding cost advantages of SIBs are estimated using a range of approaches that involve the use of market prices.
-These approaches include: (a) comparing the funding costs of SIBs with those other entities, using bond and CDS prices; (b) comparing observed CDS prices and CDS prices implied by models: and (c) constructing a TBTF risk factor using changes in equity prices.
+These approaches include: (a) comparing the funding costs of SIBs with those other entities, using bond and CDS prices; (b) comparing observed CDS prices and CDS prices implied by models; and (c) constructing a TBTF risk factor using changes in equity prices.
 None of the methods is a priori more or less likely to deliver more reliable results.
 The evaluation has therefore used all three.
 In addition, the evaluation has also examined the evolution of the uplift of credit ratings from government support (see the Technical Appendix for more detail).

 Figure 11 illustrates the typical evolution of the funding cost advantage of SIBs based on these approaches.
 The results of the analysis vary by method and data source.
 The figure is based on one of the approaches described below but illustrates the pattern observed across the methods used in the evaluation (Box 1).
 The general pattern is that funding cost advantages spiked during the crisis period.
-They decayed in the period after the crisis but before the implementation of reforms.
+A second spike occurred during the European debt crisis of 2011.
+Since then, and especially after the implementation of reforms in 2012, they have decayed.
 The effect of reforms is estimated as a change between the period in which reforms are implemented and the period between the crisis and the reforms.
+Overall, the change in funding cost advantages between pre-crisis and post-reform periods is not significant.